thuml/AutoTimes/README.md

 <img src="./figures/method.png" alt="" align=center />
 </p>

-* We propose to leverage textual covariates, where **instructions in texts such as timestamps can boost the performance**, aiding the LLM to be aware of the temporal patterns and correlate multiple variates.
+* We propose to leverage textual covariates, where **instructions in texts such as timestamps can boost the performance**, aiding the LLM to be aware of the temporal patterns and correlate variates at the same timestamp.

 #### Comparsion with Existing LLM4TS Methodology